 WARNING - Substitution of Components May Impair Intrinsic Safety.
-To reduce the risk of ignition of a flammable atmosphere, batteries must only be changed in an area known to be nonflammable.
-To reduce the risk of explosion, do not mix old batteries with unused batteries, or mix batteries from different manufacturers.
+To reduce the risk of ignition of a flammable atmosphere, batteries must only be changed in an area known to be nonflammable, and do not mix old batteries with unused batteries, or mix batteries from different manufacturers.